nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

     + 0: capacity.
     + 1: data.
     + 2: data hash.
+    + 3: lock.
-    + 3: lock hash.
+    + 4: lock hash.
-    + 4: type.
+    + 5: type.
-    + 5: type hash.
+    + 6: type hash.

 This syscall would locate a single cell in current transaction just like *Load Cell* syscall, but what's different, is that this syscall would only extract a single field in the specified cell based on `field`, then serialize the field into binary format with the following rules:

 * `capacity`: capacity is serialized into 8 little endian bytes, this is also how CFB Encoding [1] handles 64-bit unsigned integers.
 * `data`: data field is already in binary format, we can just use it directly, there's no need for further serialization
 * `data hash`: 32 raw bytes are extracted from `H256` structure by serializing data field
+* `lock`: lock script is serialized into the CFB Encoding [1] format
 * `lock hash`: 32 raw bytes are extracted from `H256` structure and used directly
 * `type`: type script is serialized into the CFB Encoding [1] format
 * `type hash`: 32 raw bytes are extracted from `H256` structure and used directly

-With the binary result converted from different rules, CKB VM then applies the same steps as documented in *Load Transaction* syscall to feed data into CKB VM.
+With the binary result converted from different rules, the syscall then applies the same steps as documented in *Load Transaction* syscall to feed data into CKB VM.

 Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `2` as return value, denoting item missing state.
 Specifying any invalid field will also trigger VM error immediately.
 Otherwise the syscall would return `0` denoting success state.